SentioProberDev/SentioProberControl/PackageUpdate.md

   sentio-prober-control-23.1.2.tar.gz
 ```

-## Instructions for updating the documentation
+## Instructions for building the documentation

 The documentation needs to be build with MkDocs.
 The "material" theme is required to build the documentation.